wmbenedetto/turbine.js/README.md

 ### Workflow

 The workflow is the jet fuel that powers Turbine.
-It's an expressive, declarative syntax for defining the control flow of your application.
+It's an expressive, declarative syntax for defining the program flow of your application.
 It allows you to define all the logical branching of your app in a single document, in a format that is both human- and machine-readable.

 A workflow is essentially a series of questions (queries) and answers (responses).
 It's almost like a conversation between Turbine and your app.